lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 As this effort goes on, so many challenges start to pile on:

 - A lot more people are adding features than optimizing;
-- Knowledge isn't passed on how and why optimizations were done and people don't even grasp why it is important;
+- Knowledge isn't passed on how and why optimizations were done, and people don't even grasp why it is needed;
 - Doing things the optimized way is harder than the un-optimized way, so examples of un-optimized code start to pile on;
-- New performance techniques emerge, like the recent implementation of picture and people start to try using them before understanding the underlying application;
+- New performance techniques emerge, like the recent implementation of picture and people begin using them before understanding the underlying application;
 - [Small optimizations don't bring in so much value](https://www.smashingmagazine.com/2015/09/why-performance-matters-the-perception-of-time/) and with limited time to dedicate and working against a lot of new code, small optimizations end up being all people can focus on.

-If Performance isn't widely accepted as a core value of the product, it will soon be neglected as doing things the right way imposes more effort, and [we humans tend to naturally choose the path of least resistance](https://en.wikipedia.org/wiki/Principle_of_least_effort).
+If performance isn't widely accepted as a core value of the product, it will soon be neglected as doing things the right way imposes more effort, and [we humans tend to naturally choose the path of least resistance](https://en.wikipedia.org/wiki/Principle_of_least_effort).
 Our main job, if we ever want a sustainable performance culture, needs to be focused on: 1.
 Lowering this resistance and 2.
 Showing purpose and opportunity of working on this.

 ## The Steps